 Go and have some fun on the lake – it’s a huge playground.

-The summer fishing in the lake is good and if you don’t have a boat there’s a charter company that operates out of Kuratau.
+The summer fishing in the lake is good and if you don’t have a boat there’s a charter company operating out of Kuratau.
 Ask Dave at the dairy.

-The Trout Centre is just a couple of minutes south of Turangi and is an exceptional educational facility with everything you will ever need to know about trout and their breeding habits.
-It’s a great place to hang out with the kids and have a picnic in the lovely grounds overlooking the Tongariro River.
+The Trout Centre is just a couple of minutes south of Turangi.
+It has is an exceptional educational facility with everything where you can learn everything about trout and their breeding habits.
+It’s a great place to hang out with the kids and have a picnic overlooking the Tongariro River.
 Look on their website for “kids fishing”.
 On special days they open their ponds so kids can experience catching a trout.

 If kayaking is your thing or you would like to give it a go head to Tukino Street in Kuratau.
 One of the permanent locals hires kayaks and life jackets for a couple of hours or a few days.

-Walkers are spoilt for choice with the popular Tongariro Crossing, one of New Zealand’s most spectacular walks at your door step.
-If the weather is fine the views of the Emerald Lakes are priceless but be warned, the weather can turn in a moment so good footwear and warm, waterproof clothing is essential.
+Walkers are spoilt for choice with the popular Tongariro Crossing, one of New Zealand’s most spectacular walks.
+If the weather is fine the views of the Emerald Lakes are priceless, but be warned, the weather can turn in a moment.
+Good footwear and warm, waterproof clothing is essential.

 As well as the Tongariro Crossing there are a number of great walks from Whakapapa including the Taranaki Falls and Silica Rapids.
 Call into the Tongariro National Park Visitors Centre next to the Chateau Hotel.
 Right in Kuratau there are a number of great walking tracks, including the Pukawa to Omori Track – 1 hour 20 min and the Pukawa Bush Walk 45 min.
 Look out for the DOC signs.